leonjza/leonjza.github.io/content/post/2018-03-05-microcorruption-hanoi.markdown

 456a:  b012 4844      call  #0x4448 <unlock_door>
 ```

 I noticed the `cmp.b #0x63, &0x2410` instruction again and realised that `0x2410` is close to the area where my password buffer was being stored in memory.
 Infact, this was just 16 bytes away from `0x2400`!
 Now remember that message telling us passwords are supposed to be 8 to 16 characters long?
-Well, looks like that is is because char 17 and 18 forms part of this `cmp.b` instruction!
+Well, looks like that is because char 17 and 18 forms part of this `cmp.b` instruction!

 If we can make the aforementioned instruction pass the test checking if the value at that memory address is `0x63`, (ASCII character `c`), then we can get past the `jne` instruction at `0x4560`, eventually landing us in `unlock_door` routine.